-Pursuant to the Provisions on Administration of Foreign-invested Telecommunications Enterprises which was promulgated by the State Council on December 11, 2001, and amended on September 10, 2008, February 6, 2016, and March 29, 2022, the ultimate foreign equity ownership in a value-added telecommunications services provider may not exceed 50%.
-Before the most recent amendment to the Provisions on Administration of Foreign-invested Telecommunications Enterprises on March 29, 2022, a foreign investor who plans to acquire any equity interest in value-added telecommunication business in China must satisfy a number of stringent performance and operational experience requirements, including demonstrating good track records and experience in operating value-added telecommunication business overseas.
-However, according to the most recent amendment to the Provisions on Administration of Foreign-invested Telecommunications Enterprises made by the State Council on March 29, 2022, which came into effect on May 1, 2022, requirements of experience in providing value-added telecommunications services overseas and maintenance of good track record for the main foreign investor of a foreign funded telecommunications enterprise operating value-added telecommunications businesses have been removed.
+Pursuant to the Provisions on Administration of Foreign-invested Telecommunications Enterprises which were promulgated by the State Council on December 11, 2001, and amended on September 10, 2008, February 6, 2016, and March 29, 2022, the ultimate foreign equity ownership in a value-added telecommunications services provider may not exceed 50%.
+Before the most recent amendment to the Provisions on Administration of Foreign-invested Telecommunications Enterprises on March 29, 2022, a foreign investor who plans to acquire any equity interest in value-added telecommunication business in China must satisfy a number of stringent performance and operational experience requirements, including demonstrating good track records and experience in operating value-added telecommunications Enterprises made by the State Council on March 29, 2022, which came into effect on May 1, 2022, requirements of experience in providing value-added telecommunications services overseas and maintenance of good track record for the main foreign investor of a foreign funded telecommunications enterprise operating value-added telecommunications businesses have been removed.

-On June 19, 2015, the MIIT issued the Circular on Removing the Restrictions on Equity Ratio Held by Foreign Investors in Online Data Processing and Transaction Processing (Operating E-commerce) Business, allowing foreign investors to own more than 50% of equity interest in an operator of "operating e-commerce" business.
+On June 19, 2015, the Ministry of Industry and Information Technology issued the Circular on Removing the Restrictions on Equity Ratio Held by Foreign Investors in Online Data Processing and Transaction Processing (Operating E-commerce) Business, allowing foreign investors to own more than 50% of equity interest in an operator of "operating e-commerce" business.
 The 2021 Negative List further provides that foreign investors are allowed to hold more than 50% equity interests in a value-added telecommunications service provider engaging in e-commerce, domestic multiparty communication, storage-and-forward, and call center businesses, while foreign investors are still prohibited from holding more than 50% of equity interest in a provider of other subcategories of value-added telecommunications services.

-The MIIT Circular reiterates the regulations on foreign investments in telecommunications businesses, which require foreign investors to set up foreign-invested enterprises and obtain value-added telecommunication business operating licenses to operate any value-added telecommunications business in China.
-Under the MIIT Circular, a PRC domestic company that holds a Value-added Telecommunication License, or a VAT License, is prohibited from leasing, transferring, or selling the VAT License to foreign investors in any form, and from providing any assistance, including providing resources, sites, or facilities, to foreign investors that conduct value-added telecommunications business illegally in China.
-The MIIT Circular further requires each VAT License holder to have the necessary facilities for its approved business operations and to maintain such facilities in the regions covered by its license.
-In addition, all value-added telecommunications service providers are required to maintain network and information security in accordance with the standards set forth under relevant PRC regulations.
+The Circular on Strengthening the Administration of Foreign Investment in and Operation of Value-added Telecommunications Business issued by the Ministry of Information Industry in July 2006 reiterates the regulations on foreign investments in telecommunications businesses, which require foreign investors to set up foreign-invested enterprises and obtain value-added telecommunication business operating licenses to operate any value-added telecommunications business in China.
+Under this circular, a PRC domestic company that holds a Value-added Telecommunication License, is prohibited from leasing, transferring, or selling the Value-added Telecommunication Licenses to foreign investors in any form, and from providing any assistance, including providing resources, sites, or facilities, to foreign investors that conduct value-added telecommunications business illegally in China.
+The circular further requires each Value-added Telecommunication License holder to have the necessary facilities for its approved business operations and to maintain such facilities in the regions covered by its license.
+In addition, all value-added telecommunications service providers are required to maintain network and information security in accordance with the standards set forth under the PRC regulations.